fxpio/fxp-security-bundle/README.md

 Features include:

 - Ability to define permissions for Entity (Class, Class Field, Record, Record Field)
-- Service manager (helper) for ACL/ACE manipulation (read, grant, revoke permissions)
+- Service manipulator (helper) for ACL/ACE manipulation (read, grant, revoke permissions)
+- Service manager (helper) for check granting on domain object (granted, field granted, preload ACLs)
 - ACL Rule Definition for optimize the ACL queries (and ability to create a sharing rule)
 - ACL Voter for use the `security.context` service
 - Ability to set permissions for roles or users